-Celebrate with a book and a boom of firework lit skies , barbecues and parades aplenty.
+Celebrate with a book and a boom of fireworks lit skies , barbecues and parades aplenty.

 And, remember as Adm.
-William “Bull” Halsey said hundred of years ago post 1776, during another war, called WWll:
+William “Bull” Halsey said hundreds of years ago, post 1776, during another war, called WWll:

 “There are no extraordinary men…just extraordinary circumstances that ordinary men are forced to deal with.”

 Amid the hoopla and the huzzahs and hurrahs of July 4th, please remind young readers of the many men and women, named and unnamed, that risked all to start a new nation.